USS Oregon City

-USS Oregon City (CA-122), the lead ship of the of heavy cruisers, was laid down 8 April 1944 by Bethlehem Steel Company, Quincy, Massachusetts; launched 9 June 1945; sponsored by Mrs. Raymond P. Canfield, wife of the City Commissioner of Oregon City, Oregon.
-Newspapers showed pictures of celebrated radio, film and television personality Bing Crosby adding a bit of glamor to the launching.
+USS Oregon City (CA-122), the lead ship of the of heavy cruisers, was laid down 8 April 1944 by Bethlehem Steel Company, Quincy, Massachusetts; launched 9 June 1945; sponsored by the wife of Raymond P. Canfield, the City Commissioner of Oregon City, Oregon.
+Newspapers showed pictures of celebrated radio, film and television personality Bing Crosby adding a bit of glamour to the launching.
 The Oregon City was commissioned 16 February 1946.